OfficeDev/O365-Node-Express-Ejs-Sample-App/README.md

 - If you have not done so, install [node.js](http://nodejs.org/download/) to your working machine.

+- To launch the app from the Visual Studio project, you must have the [Node.js Tools for Visual Studio](https://nodejstools.codeplex.com/releases/view/612573) installed.

 - Configure the app in your Azure Active Directory (AAD) subscription.
 For more information on how to do this in general, see the setup insturctions listed in
   [Office 365 APIs Starter project for Android](https://github.com/OfficeDev/O365-Android-Start).